Melphalan (Alkeran ®)

 When melphalan is given into an artery in the arm or leg, it is done under a general anaesthetic.
-The procedure is called isolated limb perfusion.
-We have separate information explaining how this is done and the side effects.
+This procedure is called isolated limb perfusion.

 Your nurse can give you melphalan as a slow injection or drip (infusion) into your cannula or line.
-They usually run the drip through a pump, which gives you the treatment over a set time.
-You'll be given fluids through a drip before and during the melphalan injection.
+They usually run the drip through a pump.
+This gives you the treatment over a set time.
+You will be given fluids through a drip before and during the melphalan injection.

-When the chemotherapy is being given through a cannula or line
+When the melphalan is being given through a cannula or line

 Pain along the vein

-If you have this tell your nurse straight away.
+If you have pain along your vein, tell your nurse straight away.
 They will check your drip site and slow the drip to ease the pain.

-If you are to take melphalan as tablets, the nurse or pharmacist will give you these to take when you are at home.
-Always take your tablets exactly as instructed.
+If you are going to take melphalan as tablets, the nurse or pharmacist will give you them to take when you are at home.
+Always take your tablets exactly as you’ve been told.
 This is important to make sure they work as well as possible for you.

 They will also give you anti-sickness drugs to take.
-Again, take all your tablets exactly as instructed.
+Again, take all your tablets exactly as you’ve been told.